Chris A. Ciufo

 I am the Chief Commercial Officer and Chief Technology Officer at General Micro Systems, a leading provider of rugged MIL/COTS solutions.
 With over 10 years of experience in the embedded and defense industry, I am passionate about technology and how it constantly reshapes the world.
 I oversee the company's go-to-market strategy, product ownership, worldwide sales channels, technical content creation, media/public interface, technical partnerships, and the three-year technology roadmap.My core competencies include out-of-the-box strategic thinking, vision, execution, and profit.
 I have a proven track record of finding and seizing technology opportunities, creating new markets, and delivering value to customers and stakeholders.
 I have a unique ability to communicate and collaborate with all levels of an organization, from CEOs and PhD staff scientists, to assembly workers and media outlets.
 I enjoy learning new things, solving "what if" problems, and sharing my insights and expertise with others.

-Chris A. Ciufo's Current Company Details
+Chris A. Ciufo's current company

 General Micro Systems